Packing Travel Hacks: 18 things you should always pack for a better trip

 If you want to use a backpack, something like this backpack, which deters from people gaining easy access to what’s inside would be recommended.

-When you hop on public transport, make sure you wear it on the front of you so you don’t whack someone or give someone easy access to your valuables.
+When you hop on public transport, make sure you wear it in front of you so you don’t whack someone or give someone easy access to your valuables.

 If you don’t have a travel bag or are particularly cautious of your passport and money being stolen, a great way to keep them safe is to use a money belt.